Improving Influencer Inclusivity

 CONCLUSION

-Black Americans make up 13.6% of the U.S. population but were only in 9.7% of influencer brand deals in 2020 through 2024.
-While The Outloud Group’s representation [10.1% of brand deals] was slightly higher than the industry overall, these numbers still fall short of U.S. representation as a whole.
+Black Americans make up 13.6% of the U.S. population but were only in 10.3% of influencer brand deals in 2020 through the first half of 2025.
+While The Outloud Group’s representation [9.9% of brand deals] was slightly lower than the industry overall, these numbers still fall short of U.S. representation as a whole.

-As shown in the latest data from Q1 & Q2 of 2024, the representation percentage of Black+ creators in the influencer industry has fluctuated significantly since the start of this study in January 2020; however, we do see a positive trendline of more inclusivity over time for the industry.
-While we observed a milestone in the second half of 2022 with Black+ creator representation exceeding that of the U.S. population, the most recent time period [Q1 & Q2 2024] shows Black+ representation below that of the U.S. population as a whole, but still the second highest rate of representation in the lifetime of the 4.5 year study.
+As shown in the latest data from Q1 & Q2 of 2025 the representation percentage of Black+ creators in the influencer industry has fluctuated significantly since the start of this study in January 2020; however, we do see a positive trendline of more inclusivity over time for the industry.
+While we observed a milestone in the second half of 2022 with Black+ creator representation exceeding that of the U.S. population, the most recent time period [Q1 & Q2 2025] shows Black+ representation below that of the U.S. population as a whole.
 This highlights both the progress and the challenges in achieving consistent and equitable representation.

 We remain committed to proactively seeking out Black+ creator talent with ongoing brand deals and consciously striving to ensure that these Black+ creators are equitably compensated for their participation in brand deals.